MySQL

 );

-The regular expressions in the preceding example are explained as follows:
+The regular expressions in the example are explained as follows:

-• ^(test).* is a prefix match example.
-This expression matches database names that start with test, such as test1 or test2.
+• `^(test).*` is a prefix matching example.
+This expression can match database names that start with "test", such as "test1" or "test2".

-• .*[p$] is a suffix match example.
-This expression matches database names that end with p, such as cdcp or edcp.
+• `.*[p$]` is a suffix matching example.
+This expression can match database names that end with "p", such as "cdcp" or "edcp".

 Important

-In SQL jobs, the table-name and database-name options do not support comma-separated lists for specifying multiple tables or databases.
+In the configuration of an SQL job, the `table-name` and `database-name` parameters do not support using a comma (,) to specify multiple tables or databases.

-In the Realtime Compute for Apache Flink console, you can set the job's parallelism on the Resource Configuration page in either Basic Mode or Expert Mode.
+In the development console of Realtime Compute for Apache Flink, you can set the concurrency of a job in basic mode or expert mode on the Resource Configuration page.
 The differences are as follows:

 Important

-Regardless of the mode you use, the range of server-id values declared in the table must be greater than or equal to the job's parallelism.
-For example, if the server-id range is 5404-5412, there are 8 unique server IDs, so the job can have a maximum parallelism of 8.
-In addition, the server-id ranges for different jobs connecting to the same MySQL instance must not overlap.
-Each job requires a unique server-id range.
+Whether you are in basic mode or expert mode, when you set the concurrency, the server ID range declared in the table must be greater than or equal to the job's concurrency.
+For example, if the server ID range is `5404-5412`, there are nine unique server IDs.
+Therefore, the job's concurrency can be set to a maximum of 9.
+Different jobs for the same MySQL instance must not have overlapping server ID ranges.
+This means each job must be explicitly configured with a different server ID or server ID range.

-The full snapshot phase accumulates a large volume of historical data.
-To improve reading efficiency, data is typically read in parallel.
-In contrast, during the incremental Binlog phase, data volume is smaller and global ordering must be preserved, so a single reader is usually sufficient.
-The Autopilot feature automatically balances performance and resources to meet these different requirements.
+The full data phase accumulates a large amount of historical data.
+To improve reading efficiency, historical data is usually read in parallel.
+In the incremental binary log phase, because the amount of binary log data is small and to ensure global order, single-threaded reading is usually sufficient.
+The different resource requirements of the full and incremental phases can be balanced for performance and resources using the automatic tuning feature.

-Autopilot monitors the traffic of each MySQL CDC source task.
-When the job enters the Binlog phase, if only one task is actively reading from the Binlog while other tasks are idle, Autopilot automatically scales down the source's CU count and parallelism.
-To enable Autopilot, go to the job's O&M page and set the Autopilot mode to Active.
+Automatic tuning monitors the traffic of each task of the MySQL CDC Source.
+When entering the binary log phase, if only one task is responsible for binary log reading and the other tasks are idle, automatic tuning automatically reduces the CU count and concurrency of the source.
+To enable automatic tuning, set the automatic tuning mode to Active on the job O&M page.

 Note